-Calculation procedures for ozone requirements are described in Section 2.5.1.
+Estimation of ozone requirements are described in Section 2.5.1.
 Manufacturer specifications for the Primozone® GM-series of ozone generators are used to estimate electricity and liquid oxygen requirements associated with ozone generation for the appropriately sized unit.
 A unit cost of liquid oxygen of 0.13 $/kg ($117/ton) was used to estimate annual material cost (Carollo 2012).
-The outlet pressure of the Primozone® generators is assumed to be sufficient for injection, such that additional electricity is not required.
+The outlet pressure of the Primozone® generators was assumed to be sufficient for injection, such that additional electricity is not required.